zenml-io/zenml/docs/book/component-gallery/orchestrators/gcloud-vertexai.md

 and will ignore all other parameters supplied to define the schedule.
 {% endhint %}

+#### How to delete a scheduled pipeline

+Note that ZenML only gets involved to schedule a run, but maintaining the lifecycle of the schedule is the responsibility of the user.

+In order to cancel a scheduled Vertex pipeline, you need to manually delete the generated Google Cloud Function, along with the Cloud Scheduler job that schedules it (via the UI or the CLI).

 ### Additional configuration

 For additional configuration of the Vertex orchestrator, you can pass